-Most of the Council's treasury investments are fixed term deposits with UK banks and other local authorities, which are still valued on an amortised basis.
-They are included in Long Term Investments and Short Term Investments on the Balance Sheet.
+Some of the Council's investments are fixed term deposits with UK banks, which are still valued on an amortised basis.
+They are included in Long Term Investments and Short Term Investments on the Balance Sheet, although as at 31 March 2023 they are all Short Term Investments.
 The Council's investments in money market funds are valued at amortised cost and the principal is included in Cash and Cash Equivalents.